Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

 A majority of people in a group should agree upon a given decision before it can be implemented.
 Decisions should be made on the basis of supporting evidence that show that the choice would be reasonable and productive.
 When a choice is being disputed in a group a poll can be used to make the decision with a 3/4th majority.
 When unsure about making a decision you should defer to a TA or the professor.
 Before enacting a decision you should reach out to other groups whom the choice you made will affect.
-Decisions should not be forboding, but should unite the group to acomplish a problem together!
+Major decisions should be recorded for potential future reference.
+Group decisions should not be foreboding, but should unite the group to solve a problem together!

 * **Acceptable Conduct (A):**
   * *Members shall*
     * Take into account everyones input in the decision making process.
-    * Stay flexible and be willing to change if beneficial.
+    * Stay flexible and be willing to change if it would be productive.
     * Report errors or bugs to the appropriate team members.
+    * Record what decision was made and when it was implemented.
     * Defer to the Professor or teaching assistants when concerned about a decision.
     * Use online polls to reach a group consensus about a decision.

 * **Unacceptable Conduct (U):**
   * *Members shall not*
     * Let the team leader individually make major decisions.
-    * Make decisions without finding evidence showing that it would likely be benefitial.
+    * Make decisions without finding evidence showing that it would likely be beneficial.
     * Directly contradict the decision.
     * Refuse to work on the decided option.
-    * Make decisions that would effect another group without notifying them about it.
+    * Make decisions that would effect another group without first notifying them.

 * Postmortems
 * Conflicts